5 Causes of White Spots on Teeth

 Like with all physical aspects, genetics also plays a role in whether or not we might have white spots on our teeth.
 Unfortunately, if white spot lesions run in your family, you should be extra careful with your teeth.

 If you notice that white spots are forming on your teeth, teeth whitening is an effective way to get rid of the problem.
-At our Manhattan Beach facility, we can help schedule an appointment so that your teeth will all be evenly white and bright.
+At our Redondo Beach facility, we can help schedule an appointment so that your teeth will all be evenly white and bright.
 Call us today to speak with our expert staff.